Skip to main content

 What happens server-side:

-3. Creates TPA record with status pending-signatures
+3. Creates the TPA record

-Response → save tpaId.
+Org number formats: Response → save tpaId.

 Step 5: Add signatories → email goes out 📧